-It the 8th anniversary of EnglishTeacherMelanie.com and to celebrate I’ve put together a list of the most read lessons on this website.
+It’s the 8th anniversary of EnglishTeacherMelanie.com and to celebrate I’ve put together a list of the most popular lessons on this website.

 I have published hundreds of English lessons on this website in 8 years.
 When I first started this website, I didn’t really know what I was doing.
+I had only been teaching English for two years, and I didn’t know a lot about running a website.
 I decided just to throw things at the wall and see what stuck!
 (That’s an idiom that means I tried many different things and waited to see what worked and what English learners liked and needed!)

 In 2016 I deleted 40% of the lessons on this website.
 Let’s be honest.
 Some of the early lessons weren’t very good!